backand/stripe-example/README.md

 # [backand-stripe-example](https://github.com/backand/stripe-example/)

-### What and Why
+### Quick-and-Easy Third Party Integration With Stripe

-Example app demonstrating the work with Stripe and Backand.
-Whether you’re building a marketplace, mobile app, online storefront, or subscription service, Stripe has the features you need.
+This is an example app demonstrating how to integrate Stripe with a Backand application.
+Stripe is a popular third-party API offering payment-related functionality, allowing you to accept payments for yourself as well as your customers.
+Whether you’re building a marketplace, mobile app, online storefront, or subscription service, [Stripe](https://stripe.com) has the features you need.

-With payment system you always need a backend to keep your customer secured.
+Payment systems should always be built with a solid back-end, in order to protect the security of your users and customers.
+With Backand's server-side actions, we'll be able to provide the piece of mind that comes with a custom-built server back end, but without the expense and effort.

-In this example we use: **angular-stripe** to wrap the stripe.js file, feel free to replace it with any other solution.
+In this example we will use **angular-stripe** to wrap Stripe's stripe.js file.
+You can either use this in your own applications, or make use of any other solution you choose.

 ## Prerequisites

-Install **node.js**.
-Then **gulp** and **bower** if you haven't yet.
+You will need to have **node.js** set up on your machine before beginning.
+Once you've set up Node, you'll also need to install **gulp** and **bower**.
+Luckily, Node Package Manager (NPM) makes this simple:

 ```bash
   $ npm -g install gulp bower